Black Mountain Lookout Site

 AT Access: 0.4 mile detour with 400 feet of gain

-If you have more information about this site or images, please contact me.
+If you have more information about this site, please contact me.

 Black Mountain shown on the 1935 USGS map